mcuringa/think-js/maps.md

 We start with an empty map.
 For each letter in the string, we find the current count (possibly zero) and increment it.
 At the end, the map contains pairs of letters and their frequencies.
-We use a Boolean `if`/`else` to determine if the key exists in our map. _If the key exists_ we increment the count, _else_ we assign an initial value of 1 to that key.
+We use a Boolean `if`/`else` to determine if the key exists in our map. _If the key is already `in` the _map_ we increment the count, _else_ we assign an initial value of 1 to that key.
 Note that we call `toLowerCase()` on our string because keys, as you should expect, are _case-sensitive_.

 It might be more appealing to display the frequency table in alphabetical order.
 We